dartmouth-cs98/hack-a-thing-1-snakes/README.md

 4) text in photo returned to iOS app

 What works:
-- the Django server
+- the Django server (Agastya)
-- the iOS app's photo and CoreML functionality
+- the iOS app's photo and CoreML functionality to some extent (Kevin)

+What didn't work:
+- Django version issues
+- Swift version issues caused certain functionalities of the app to be pretty buggy.
+For instance, image recognition output appears only sometimes in Xcode.
+Photo taking and saving functionality is not working properly, primarily because we believe the tutorial we followed was in Swift 3 while the current Swift is version 4.

+What we learned:
+- iOS development for camera apps (storyboard and Swift)
+- coreML for iOS
+- No cheap computer vision labelling API

 Next steps:
 - host Django server on Heroku